Configuration

 Alternatively, use the shell config option:

-kubeshark tap -A --set headless=true
+kubeshark tap --set headless=true

 Public IP and Headless